theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

         applyEdit( a : A ) : Option<A> {
             let result : Option<A> = this._first.applyEdit( a ) ;
             return result.choose(
-                        (a : A) => result,
+                        (a0 : A) => result,
                         () => this._second.applyEdit( a ) ) ;
         }
 ~~~~

-There is no need to write `(a:A) : Option<A> => result` because the compiler will infer the function's type from the type of its result.
+There is no need to write `(a0:A) : Option<A> => result` because the compiler will infer the function's result type from the type `choose`'s first parameter.
 However, there is no harm in putting in the return type here and it may be that putting in the type makes the code more readable.

 #### Declare parameter types